What is an ERISA Independent Fiduciary?

 If you are a Plan Sponsor, Named Fiduciary, Plan Administrator or other Plan Fiduciary who offers advice or makes decisions on behalf of the plan – then you are subject to personal liability for the plan.

-The biggest problem for business that offers Health & Welfare Plans or ERISA Covered Retirement Plans face is having fiduciaries who don’t know that they’re fiduciaries (i.e., they hold a level of personal liability for the plan and will be held accountable by the DOL if compliance errors are found.)
+The biggest problem for businesses that offer a Health & Welfare Plan or Qualified Retirement Plan face is having fiduciaries who don’t know that they’re fiduciaries (i.e., they hold a level of personal liability for the plan and will be held accountable by the DOL if compliance errors are found.)

 Who on my team is considered a Fiduciary?